Writer focusing on civil society, culture, and religion; fellow at the Wissenschaftskolleg zu Berlin

-Travels from New York
+Travels from Berlin

-Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as feature writer and bureau chief.
+Awarded a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
 He is a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.

 He is the winner of the 2016 Shorenstein Journalism Award.

 He has been coming to and living in China since 1984, longer than almost any other foreign journalist.
-He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, migration.
+He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, and migration.
 He is fluent in English, Chinese and German.
 In 2020 he had to leave China after his journalism visa was withdrawn.

 On migration, he notes: “Migration is probably one of the most important topics relating to China’s future.
 Getting it right means getting China’s economic future right.”
 He wrote a five-part series for the New York Times on migration in 2013 and 2014.
 This series won a citation for excellent from the Asia Society in 2014.